Incredible Cleft Palate Surgery: A Beautiful Reason to Smile

 Click here to learn more about the Plastic and Reconstructive Surgery Department at DMC Children’s Hospital of Michigan.

-Click here to learn more about/request an appointment with Dr. Rozzelle.
+Click here to learn more about/connect with Dr. Rozzelle.